ncss-tech/soilReports/inst/reports/region2/QA-summary/README.md

 Load the local NASIS database with two DMU that represent "pre" and "post" SDJR/update work.
 It is essential that the `mapunit`, `correlation`, and `DMU` objects are loaded in the selected set.

 Local NASIS DB setup:
-   * load project by name
+   * load a single project by name
    * add data for new MLRA MU via project mapunit -> mapunit table
    * add data for new MLRA DMU via mapunit/correlation -> data mapunit table